 Reseller web hosting: allows clients to become web hosts themselves.
 Resellers could function, for individual domains, under any combination of these listed types of hosting, depending on who they are affiliated with as a provider.

 Virtual Dedicated Server: slicing up a server into virtual servers. each user feels like they're on their own dedicated server, but they're actually sharing a server with many other users.

-Dedicated hosting service: the user gets his or her own Web server and gains full control over it (root access for Linux/administrator access for Windows); however, the user typically does not own the server.
+Dedicated hosting service: the user gets his or her own reliable web hosting server and gains full control over it (root access for Linux/administrator access for Windows); however, the user typically does not own the server.